-Research Paper Assignments: The Research Paper will be assigned during week four of the course.
-Over the four weeks after the assignment, students will turn assignments as part of the research paper process.
+Research Paper Assignments: The Research Paper will be assigned just after midterm.
+Over the four weeks after the assignment, students will turn in assignments as part of the research paper process.
 Specific Research Paper information will be provided at that time, but the assignments include: Assignment One - A topic proposal; Assignment Two- A Works Cited page; Assignment Three -Planning; Assignment Four- Rough Draft.
 Working through the steps in this order will help students succeed in writing a research paper that is well-researched, detailed, organized, and documented.
 If a student fails to complete these assignments by the due date, he or she loses points on the final research paper.